 Standard for Health Effects Evaluation in Drinking Water (NSF 600)

-NSF 61-2021 has a companion document: NSF 600-2021: Health Effects Evaluation and Criteria for Chemicals in Drinking Water.
+NSF 61-2022 has a companion document: NSF 600-2023: Health Effects Evaluation and Criteria for Chemicals in Drinking Water.
 This information previously existed in NSF 61 under Annexes A and C (as well as Annexes A and D in NSF 60), but the need for accessibility of this content necessitated the publication of a new standard.
 NSF 600 became its own document among the changes to the 2018 edition of NSF 61.
-Anyone who acquires NSF 61-2021 from the ANSI Webstore receives a copy of NSF 600-2021.
+NSF 600-2023 is included in the document after NSF 61-2022.